Datacenter-analytics-lab/Data-Center-Capacity-Energy-Analytics/README.md

 This project simulates 28 days of operation for a Tier III–aligned data center to answer one recurring operational question: **how much additional IT load can this site safely absorb without breaking N+1 redundancy?** Every part of this repository — the star schema, the thermal methodology, the incident simulation — exists to answer that question with a number, not an opinion.

 The headline result: the site's original cooling design (2 chillers of 450 kWth) looked comfortably sized on paper but **did not actually hold N+1 redundancy** at peak load.
-Re-splitting the same installed capacity into 3 chillers of 300 kWth fixed this at zero additional cost.
+Re-splitting the same installed capacity into 3 chillers of 300 kWth fixed this.
 That correction — and its knock-on effects on PUE, growth capacity, and decision-making — is the throughline of everything below.

 > **North Star Metric: Cooling N+1 Headroom at Peak**
 > This is the single figure the rest of the analysis revolves around — it's what failed in the original design, what the correction restored, and what ultimately caps how much IT growth the site can accept.